zryska/Edge-Data-Store-Docs/V1/Docker/EdgeDocker.md

 docker run -d --network host -v /edgeds:/usr/share/OSIsoft/ edgesystem
 ```

-Port 5590 will be accessible from the host and REST calls can be made to the Edge System from applications on the local host computer.
+Port 5590 will be accessible from the host and REST calls can be made to the Edge Data Store from applications on the local host computer.
 In addition, in this example, all data that would be written to the container is written instead to the host directory /edgeds.
 This directory can be anything the user wishes - this example just uses a simple directory on the local machine.

 ### Changing Port number from Docker

-If a port other than 5590 is desired, see the section regarding [Port configuration](#edgeSystemConfiguration) of the Edge System.
-Changing the configuration of the Edge System running in the container will change the port exposed to the local machine.
+If a port other than 5590 is desired, see the section regarding [Port configuration](#edgeSystemConfiguration) of the Edge Data Store.
+Changing the configuration of the Edge Data Store running in the container will change the port exposed to the local machine.

 ### Limiting local host access to Docker